 5. Spot Some Rare Animals

-If luck is with you, there are a number of rare animals to be seen at Penang Hill!
-And typically during midday!
+If luck is with you (and if you keep quiet enough), there are some rare animals to be seen at Penang Hill typically during midday!

 - Giant black squirrel